Sanitary Sewer Systems General Order

 Sanitary Sewer Systems General Order Enrollee Training

 The State Water Board signed a memorandum of agreement (MOA) with California Water Environment Association (CWEA) to develop a training course for the Sanitary Sewer Systems General Order.
-CWEA will offer the courses statewide to educate enrollees about the terms of the Sanitary Sewer Systems General Order, use of the online sanitary sewer overflow database, and development of a sewer system management plan Sewer System Management Plan.
+CWEA will offer the courses statewide to educate enrollees about the terms of the Sanitary Sewer Systems General Order, use of the online sanitary sewer system database, and development of a sewer system management plan Sewer System Management Plan.
 For details about the course content and schedule, please visit the CWEA Website.

 Related Links: